calacademy-research/citations_finder/README.md

    Ingests the list of targeted publications from journals.tsv.
 See settings; this is a no-op after the initial run.
-If it's not already marked in the database as complete, downloads all the DOI data from crossref from each journal up to the year indicated. (crossref only supports downloading from a given date until most recent).
-Downlads from crossref "politely" using a back-off algorithm to not saturate their site.
+If it's not already marked in the database as complete, downloads all the DOI data from crossref from each in the year range indicated.

+   Currently won't download papers newer than the oldest requested.
+In other words, if at any time users requested papers from, say, 2014 and ONLY 2014, the system will assume that papers newer than 2014 have all been downloded.
+In case of partial downloads use force-download option for missing years.

+   Downloads from crossref "politely" using a back-off algorithm to not saturate their site.

 1. **verify (downloaders)**